 Cecilia Lopez is a 2019 Resident Artist

-The second part of the evening will feature Bifurcations, the first collaboration between Lopez and composer/artist Aki Onda.
-Sharing a trajectory based on the use of acoustic feedback and the exploration of space through amplification, this concert is an opportunity for both artists to join forces and present an improvised feedback duet.
+The second part of the evening will feature Bifurcations, the first collaboration between Lopez and composer and artist Aki Onda.
+Sharing a trajectory based on the use of acoustic feedback and the exploration of space through amplification, this concert is an opportunity for both artists to join forces and present a duo feedback composition.
 Lopez will be playing her handmade instruments, weaved from speaker-wire; Onda will wield multiple amplifiers and his custom lighting system which responds to the aural environment, expanding the perception of space visually.